F-Persson/Blazingly-Fast-Productivity-Tagger/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-## Usage
-My first Angular project, made for gaining knowledge about the framework.

-## What is it
-Tagger is a Chrome extension to simplify the usage of bookmark and notes.

-## How to
-Mark text on any page (optional) press "ctrl + left mouse click" - you'll get a popup to save the text and url, with option to add tags for that site.

-To access your bookmarks and notes, press "ctrl + right mouse click".

-## TODO

-### Rewrite all code to make it follow some kind of best practice.
-Post development and troubles in Dev.to

-#### Backend (preferable C#) that stores all users tags.
-If the same url is posted multiple times - add +1 in the all tags area and give the option to see which tags has the most + within a specifc time.
-Today, this week, month etc.

-#### Make login possible to save your tags

-#### sort tags by date

-#### In options page - show how many times it has been tagged and upvoted or downvoted